Burke-Lauenroth-Lab/workflow_guidelines/README.md

 This document is provided to orient developers to the purpose and relationships between our repositories as well as clearly explain our expectations in (A) using Git and GitHub and (B) developing code, including unit testing and documentation.
 These are our broad standards that apply to all of our repositories and the languages we develop in (C, C++, R, make).
 We rely on many other styles guides, software, etc. to assist in our workflow.
 This document provides expectation on what tools to use, but not specifics, as that is covered thoroughly by the creators of these tools.

-More information on repository specific code development, testing (both informal and formal), and installation can be found in the README.md document found in each repository.
+More information on repository specific code development, testing (both informal and formal), and installation can be found in the README.md document of each repository.

 ## Table of Contents